Methodology

 How NorthScore works

-NorthScore is a 0-100 composite livability index computed for every populated geographic area in British Columbia.
+NorthScore is a 0–100 composite livability index computed for every populated geographic area across Canada.
 It measures livability for a typical resident, not investment potential.
 Housing prices and affordability are not part of the score.

 What NorthScore measures

-NorthScore aggregates six weighted components, each independently percentile-ranked against all populated dissemination blocks in BC.
-The composite is a weighted average - not a simple count.
+NorthScore aggregates six weighted components, each independently percentile-ranked against all populated communities in Canada.
+The composite is a weighted average — not a simple count.

 The score intentionally excludes housing price, rent levels, and affordability.
 Those metrics are available in separate data cards.
 Livability and affordability often trade off against each other; keeping them separate lets you see both clearly.